 Registration and tuition charges for audited courses are the same as for courses taken for credit.
 Audited classes earn neither credit hour nor quality points.
-Requests to audit must be submitted to the Office of the Registrar by the last day of registration.
+Requests to audit must be submitted to the Office of the Registrar by the last day to add classes.